#MovementForModernLife + #MoveMoreLiveMore

 GET BACK TO YOUR MAT

 If your yoga practice has lapsed, or you’ve never been able to build yoga into your daily routine, when is the best time to get back to the mat?
 Now.
-September is the perfect time for making and sticking to resolutions and you have extra support from nature to help you too!
+January is the most popular time for making resolutions and you have extra support by knowing you are part of a group!
 Your body and mind will benefit from getting back to a movement routine but it can be hard to make yoga a habit.
 We understand; we really do.
 We understand the commitment and adjustment it can take to build in yoga around a busy life with work and family commitments.
 We have put this course together especially for you, selecting classes that you can readily fit into your day and selecting seasonal favourites to support you in making yoga a part of your routine.
-Our tips will support you as you build yoga into your life everyday and here is a class from Lucy McCarthy to get you started.
+Our tips will support you as you build yoga into your life everyday and here is a class from Mimi Kuo-Deemer to get you started.

 This two-week course is perfect for: